nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 However, if it is different, there will be an error.
 * Must edit appropriate fields based on whether the person is a patient or doctor (e.g. can't update condition, blood type or emergency contact of a doctor).
-* Existing values will be updated to the input values.g
+* Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
 * If extraneous parameters are provided, it may lead to an error.
 * Note: In our app, the Remark Section will be left blank by default.
-The edit Command can be used to add any miscellaneous info not captured by other fields such as possible allergies, medical history, etc.
+The Edit Command can be used to add any miscellaneous info not captured by other fields such as possible allergies, medical history, etc.

 </div>